chickensoft-games/GoDotNet/README.md

 You must specify C# `10.0`, `netstandard2.1` and null-safety in your `*.csproj` file.

-*If you're adding this to an existing project, you may face a considerable migration effort to make everything null safe.*
+> If you're adding this to an existing project, you may face a considerable migration effort to make everything null-aware.
+GoDotNet will likely benefit a new project, but not necessarily a well-established project using older C# targets.
+Use whatever works best for you.
+>

-Use `netstandard2.1` instead of `net5.0` for the target framework (since there are [some issues][net-5-0] with `net5.0`).
+> Using `netstandard2.1` instead of `net5.0` prevents [some issues][net-5-0] with `net5.0`.

 ```xml